-3. WorldCom: The Final Catalyst
+3. WorldCom: The Final Catalyst (Chapter 2, pages 120-127)

 When WorldCom announced massive overstatements of profit in June 2002, it completely shattered the trust in corporate accountability and governance that President Bush and others had been trying to rebuild.
 Sarbanes and Oxley combined their separate efforts in the U.S. Congress and Senate, and the Sarbanes-Oxley Act emerged in late July 2002, thus triggering a change in corporate accountability and governance, and well as the accounting profession.
-The WorldCom case involves simple manipulations, but once again offers lessons about the need for an ethical corporate culture, whistle-blower protection, over-dominant CEO, no independent Chair of the Board, and incompetence of Directors.
+The WorldCom case involves simple manipulations, but once again offers lessons about the need for an ethical corporate culture, whistleblower protection, avoiding an over-dominant CEO, no independent Chair of the Board, and incompetence of Directors.
 The prosecution and dissolution of AA was so far along by June/July 2002, that their role in not finding the problems earlier was overshadowed by the emergence of SOX.